-1 December 2016 Last month, ahead of the November 14-21 International Commission for the Conservation of Atlantic Tunas (ICCAT) annual meeting in Portugal, ISSF shared a position statement and a blog post articulating our observations and policy recommendations for the Commission—guided, as always, by the
+Last month, ahead of the November 14-21 International Commission for the Conservation of Atlantic Tunas (ICCAT) annual meeting in Portugal, ISSF shared a position statement and a blog post articulating our observations and policy recommendations for the Commission—guided, as always, by the advice of the

-29 November 2016 One year ago, as the 12th Regular Session of the Western and Central Pacific Fisheries Commission (WCPFC) approached, we published a blog post sharing ISSF’s view of priorities and potential solutions for tuna fisheries in the WCPO region.
-Now that the WCFPC
+One year ago, as the 12th Regular Session of the Western and Central Pacific Fisheries Commission (WCPFC) approached, we published a blog post sharing ISSF’s view of priorities and potential solutions for tuna fisheries in the WCPO region.
+Now that the WCFPC annual meeting is

-18 May 2016 You can’t fix what you can’t track.
+You can’t fix what you can’t track.
 That’s why monitoring is the backbone of developing sustainable tuna fisheries and, ultimately, healthy oceans.
-From catch composition and bycatch statistics to monitoring compliance of vessels with national or international management measures — observing,
+From catch composition and bycatch statistics to monitoring compliance of vessels with national or international management measures — observing, measuring, assessing and reporting

 RFMO deadlines for acquiring a unique vessel identifier from the International Maritime Organization are imminent